List of awards and nominations received by Jason Isaacs

 He was nominated for the Golden Globe Award for Best Actor – Miniseries or Television Film for The State Within (2006) and for the British Academy Television Award for Best Actor for his portrayal of Harry H. Corbett in The Curse of Steptoe (2008).
-He also was nominated for the International Emmy Award for Best Actor and won the Satellite Award for Best Actor – Miniseries or Television Film for Case Histories (2011–2013), nominated for Satellite Award for Best Actor – Television Series Drama for Brotherhood (2006–2008) and nominated for Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for The White Lotus (2025).
+He also was nominated for the International Emmy Award for Best Actor and won the Satellite Award for Best Actor – Miniseries or Television Film for Case Histories (2011–2013), nominated for the Satellite Award for Best Actor – Television Series Drama for Brotherhood (2006–2008) and nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series, the Golden Globe Award for Best Performance by a Male Actor in a Supporting Role on Television, winning the Satellite Award for Actor in a Supporting Role in a Series, Miniseries & Limited Series, or Motion Picture Made for Television, and nominated for the Actor Award for Ensemble in a Drama Series for The White Lotus (2025).